JohnSundell/Ink/README.md

     </a>
 </p>

 Welcome to **Ink**, a fast and flexible Markdown parser written in Swift.
 It can be used to convert Markdown-formatted strings into HTML, and also supports metadata parsing, as well as powerful customization options for fine-grained post-processing.
+It was built with a focus on Swift-based web development and other HTML-centered workflows.

 Ink is used to render all articles on [swiftbysundell.com](https://swiftbysundell.com).